- A440 Tuning Demystifed

 -- Most harmoniums are not at A440, so if you playing with friends, chances are their harmoniums are sharp and your A440 won't match.

 -- Reeds take a while to settle, and want to drift back to where they originally stood.
-So if someone yanks an A442 harmonium down to A440, it will probably drift back up a little.
-When we sell a guaranteed A440 harmonium we tune it once, let it sit a few days, and then tune it again.
-And then maybe again.
+So if someone takes an A442 harmonium down to A440, it will probably drift back up a little.
+When we sell a guaranteed A440 harmonium we tune it once, let it sit a day, tune it again, and continue until the tuning remains stable.
 That's why we charge an extra $125.

 -- They usually cost more.